-We have audited the accompanying consolidated special-purpose financial statements of the Manville Personal Injury Settlement Trust and its subsidiary (the "Trust") (a statutory Trust originally created under the laws of the State of New York, and converted to a Delaware statutory trust in 2018), which comprise the consolidated special-purpose statement of net claimants' equity as of December 31, 2023 and 2022, and the related consolidated special-purpose statements of changes in net claimants' equity and cash flows for the years then ended, and the related notes to the consolidated special-purpose financial statements (collectively the "Financial Statements").
+We have audited the consolidated special-purpose financial statements of the Manville Personal Injury Settlement Trust and its subsidiary (the "Trust") (a statutory Trust originally created under the laws of the State of New York, and converted to a Delaware statutory trust in 2018), which comprise the consolidated special-purpose statements of net claimants' equity as of December 31, 2024 and 2023, and the related consolidated special-purpose statements of changes in net claimants' equity and cash flows for the years then ended, and the related notes to the consolidated special-purpose financial statements (collectively the "Financial Statements").

-In our opinion, the accompanying Financial Statements present fairly, in all material respects, the financial position of the Trust as of December 31, 2023 and 2022, and the changes in net claimants' equity and its cash flows for the years then ended, in accordance with the basis of accounting described in Note 2 to the Financial Statements.
+In our opinion, the accompanying Financial Statements present fairly, in all material respects, the financial position of the Trust as of December 31, 2024 and 2023, and the changes in net claimants' equity and its cash flows for the years then ended, in accordance with the basis of accounting described in Note 2 to the Financial Statements.